Why I'm Passionate for Cyber Security

 ### Learning Self-Defense

 One of the most dangerous moves to watch out for during sparring was the **hook kick**.
 It’s a counterattack: your opponent spins around and slams their heel into your head from a blind spot.
-When you start sparring, you learn *very* quickly how important it is to guard yourself against getting kicked in the head by a hook kick.
+When you're a beginner, a white belt, you've never even heard of a move like this, but when you start sparring, you learn *very* quickly how important it is to get your hands up and guard yourself against getting kicked in the head (it's not fun!).

-In cybersecurity, it’s a lot like that.
-You’re constantly on guard.
+Cybersecurity is a lot like sparring.
+You’re constantly on guard, defending and evading your opponents attacks.
 But here’s the thing: if you don’t even know what a hook kick _is_, or that it’s aimed at your blind spot, how can you possibly defend against it?
+Nope, you become a white belt again and get smacked in the head.
+Like my instructor would tell me, "Stop blocking with your head!"

 That’s what motivates me to learn more about concepts like penetration testing.
 Just like in sparring, understanding the attacks—_where_ they come from, _how_ they’re delivered—is key to defending against them.
 Getting kicked in the head sucks.
 So does getting blindsided by a breach.